 The corner stone was laid for the handsome chateau-like building on May 7, 1922.
 The seminary began functioning on September 18, 1923, with 25 students from the three Louisiana dioceses registering for philosophical and theological courses.
 In 1925, the current archbishop’s residence was built next to the seminary.

 From the beginning of the seminary until 1967, the Marist Fathers of the Washington Province administered the seminary.
 The first rector was Father Charles Dubray, S.M.
 The number of students remained small through the formative years, not exceeding 60 until September 1932.

 In the early 1950’s, as enrollment proved too large for the 90 students’ rooms, Archbishop Joseph Francis Rummel (1935-1964) raised nearly $1 million to construct St. Joseph Hall.
 The archbishop raised the funds to coincide with his 25th anniversary of episcopal consecration and his 50th in the priesthood.
 The architect for this building was Jack J. H. Kessels.

 St. Joseph Hall, which has some student and faculty rooms, houses the seminary library with a capacity of 200,000 volumes and has an auditorium attached.
 Previously, Archbishop Rummel had provided a permanent brick residence on the campus for the Sisters of the Holy Family, which later was occupied by the Order of Discalced Carmelites under whom the house was known as the John of the Cross House of Studies.
-Today, the house serves as a House of Discernment for men who are discerning the possibility of entering the seminary, and came to be known as the Lourdes House.
+The house then served as a House of Discernment for men who are discerning the possibility of entering the seminary, and came to be known as the Lourdes House.